-Autologous serum and plasma rich in growth factors are blood-derived eyedrops that are prepared, in general, from the patient's own blood, therefore they are autologous.
+Autologous serum and plasma rich in growth factors are blood-derived eyedrops that are generally prepared from the patient's own blood.
+Therefore, they are autologous.

 However, if blood cannot be drawn from the patient, as may be the case with severe anaemia, or the patient is contraindicated for the use of their own blood, the blood of a compatible relative is used.
 In this case, the drop is allogenic.